 Custodial Credit Risk - Deposits - For a deposit, custodial credit risk is the risk that in the event of a bank failure, deposits may be lost.
 As it relates to cash deposits, the policy is that deposits should either be insured or collateralized with investments that are permissible under state statutes.
-At June 30, 2019 and 2018, these cash deposits were fully insured by Federal Deposit Insurance Corporation (FDIC) insurance or secured by a Letter of Credit issued by The Bank of New York Mellon.
+At June 30, 2020 and 2019, these cash deposits were fully insured by Federal Deposit Insurance Corporation (FDIC) insurance or secured by a Letter of Credit issued by The Bank of New York Mellon.
 The Foundation does not have a policy addressing custodial credit risk for deposits.
-As of June 30, 2019 and 2018, \$6,225 and \$6,150 of the total \$58,518 and \$56,129 in cash is uninsured and uncollateralized, respectively.
+As of June 30, 2020 and 2019, \$6,612 and \$6,225 of the total \$101,143 and \$58,518 in cash is uninsured and uncollateralized, respectively.

 Custodial Credit Risk - Investments - For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty, recovery may not be made of the value of its investments or collateral securities that are in the possession of an outside party.
 There is no policy addressing custodial credit risk for investments.
-At June 30, 2019 and 2018, \$43,379 and \$32,573 in investments is uninsured and uncollateralized, respectively.
+At June 30, 2020 and 2019, \$47,020 and \$43,379 in investments is uninsured and uncollateralized, respectively.
 In addition, investments in commercial paper were held by the counterparty's trust department, but not in the Company's name.

 Interest Rate Risk and Credit Risk - Interest rate risk is the risk that changes in interest rates over time will adversely affect the fair value of an investment.
 Debt securities with longer maturities are likely to be subject to more variability in their fair value as a result of future changes in interest rates.
 Debt securities are subject to credit risk, which is the chance that an issuer will fail to pay interest or principal in a timely manner, or that negative perceptions of the issuer's ability to make these payments will cause security prices to decline.
 These circumstances may arise due to a variety of factors such as financial weakness, bankruptcy, litigation and/or adverse political developments.
 Certain debt securities, primarily obligations of the U.S. government or those explicitly guaranteed by the U.S. government, are not considered to have credit risk.
 Although there are no formal policies addressing interest rate risk and credit risk, limitations on investment maturities and credit ratings are specified in each of the bond documents.
 These investment provisions vary by trust estate.
-At June 30, 2019 and 2018, investments in money market mutual funds held by the trustee had credit ratings of AAAm and maturities of less than one year.
-At June 30, 2019 and 2018, trustee investments in commercial paper were rated A-1+ and also had maturities of less than one year.
+At June 30, 2020 and 2019, investments in money market mutual funds held by the trustee had credit ratings of AAAm and maturities of less than one year.
+At June 30, 2020 and 2019, trustee investments in commercial paper were rated A-1+ and also had maturities of less than one year.

-Investment Type As of June 30, 2019 Maturity Date Mortgage-backed securities \$ 2,093 August 15, 2054 Corporate bonds 7,759 March 15, 2077 U.S. Treasury securities 1,211 August 15, 2042 Taxable municipal bonds 667 June 1, 2044 Tax-exempt revenue bonds 50 December 1, 2033 Total \$ 11,780 Investment Type As of June 30, 2018 Maturity Date Investment Type As of June 30, 2018 Maturity Date , • Mortgage-backed securities \$ 1,720 August 15, 2054 Mortgage-backed securities Corporate bonds \$ 1,720 5,936 August 15, 2054 March 15, 2077 Mortgage-backed securities Corporate bonds U.S. Treasury securities \$ 1,720 5,936 1,245 August 15, 2054 March 15, 2077 August 15, 2042 Mortgage-backed securities Corporate bonds U.S. Treasury securities Taxable municipal bonds \$ 1,720 5,936 1,245 570 August 15, 2054 March 15, 2077 August 15, 2042 June 1, 2044 Mortgage-backed securities Corporate bonds U.S. Treasury securities \$ 1,720 5,936 1,245 August 15, 2054 March 15, 2077 August 15, 2042
+Investment Type As of June 30, 2020 Maturity Date Mortgage-backed securities \$ 1,661 August 15, 2054 Corporate bonds 9,280 March 15, 2077 U.S. Treasury securities 2,241 November 15, 2041 Taxable municipal bonds 679 June 1, 2044 Tax-exempt revenue bonds 53 December 1, 2033 Total \$ 13,914 Investment Type A a of Iuma 20, 2010 Maturity Data Investment Type As of June 30, 2019 Maturity Date Mortgage-backed securities \$ 2,093 August 15, 2054 Corporate bonds 7,759 March 15, 2077 U.S. Treasury securities 1 211 August 15, 2042 C.D.
+Headary becarities 1,211 August 13, 2042 Taxable municipal bonds 667 June 1, 2044 • •

-Based on the investment ratings, credit risk exposure as of June 30, 2019 and 2018 is as follows:
+Based on the investment ratings, credit risk exposure as of June 30, 2020 and 2019 is as follows: